junchangwang/dqueue/README.md

 ## DQueue

-DQueue is a multi-producer-single-consumer queue that is wait-free and processor-friendly.
-It outperforms previous queues in three different architectures (x86, Power8, and ARMv8) by utilizing novel explicit optimization techniques, including adding local buffers, reducing the use of branches, atomic operations and memory fences in program.
+DQueue is an efficient and wait-free multi-producer-single-consumer queue.
+It outperforms prior queues on three different architectures (x86, Power8, and ARMv8) by utilizing novel explicit optimization techniques, including (1) exploiting local buffers, and (2) reducing the use of branches, atomic operations and memory fences in program.
 DQueue includes the following files:

 - dqueue.c: Source code of DQueue.
 - dqueue.h: Header file of dqueue.c.